ben-eb/ampersand-auto-closing-view/README.md

 ## API

-`ampersand-auto-closing-view` is itself an [ampersand-view](https://github.com/AmpersandJS/ampersand-view) so you can extend it to add additional functionality.
+`ampersand-auto-closing-view` is itself an [ampersand-view][amp-view] so you can extend it to add additional functionality.
 This is recommended as this module provides only a skeleton view which you can then fill with your own content.

 ### new ACView(options)

 Construct a new auto closing view with an options object.
 The following options are supported:

 #### duration
 ##### type: `Number`